 Figure 5.
-Identification of positively selected branches and codons in L. boulardi venom RhoGAPs.
+Identification of branches and codons under selection in L. boulardi venom RhoGAPs and V. canescens calyx RhoGAPs.
 (A) Cladogram of L. boulardi venom RhoGAPs.
-(B) Identified positively selected codons numbered according to LbGAP amino acid sequence.
-(C) Identified negatively selected codons numbered according to LbGAP amino acid sequence.
-(D) Positively- and negatively selected sites displayed on the tertiary structure of LbGAP (grey) in complex with Rac1 (blue) and the transition-state analogue GDP.AlF3 (modeled by homology for sequence spanning amino acid residues 51 to 216 in Colinet et al., 2007).
+(B) Codons under positive selection numbered according to LbmGAP amino acid sequence.
+(C) Codons under negative selection codons numbered according to LbmGAP amino acid sequence.
+(D) Sites under positive and negative selection displayed on the tertiary structure of LbmGAP (grey) in complex with Rac1 (blue) and the transition-state analogue GDP.AlF3 (modeled by homology for sequence spanning amino acid residues 51 to 216 in Colinet et al., 2007).
 A star indicates amino acid residues tested in mutagenesis and two-hybrid interaction assays.
-(E) Spiral view of LbGAP amino acids in the order of their solvent accessibility. () Cladogram of V. canescens calyx RhoGAPs.
-(B) Identified positively selected codons numbered according to VcVLP2 amino acid sequence.
-(C) Identified negatively select codons numbered according to VcvLP2 amino acid sequence.
-(D) Positively- and negatively selected sites displayed on the tertiary structure of VcVLP2 (grey) in complex with Rac1 (blue) and the transition-state analogue GDP.AlF3 (modeled by homology for sequence spanning amino acid residues 117 to 316).
-(E) Spiral view of VcVLP2 amino acids in the order of their solvent accessibility.
+(E) Spiral view of LbmGAP amino acids in the order of their solvent accessibility.
+(F) Cladogram of V. canescens calyx RhoGAPs.
+(G) Codons under positive selection numbered according to VcVLP2 amino acid sequence.
+(H) Codons under negative selection numbered according to VcvLP2 amino acid sequence.
+(I) Sites under positive and negative selection displayed on the tertiary structure of VcVLP2 (grey) in complex with Rac1 (blue) and the transition-state analogue GDP.AlF3 (modeled by homology for sequence spanning amino acid residues 117 to 316).
+(J) Spiral view of VcVLP2 amino acids in the order of their solvent accessibility.
 In A and F, Branches identified under positive selection by the HyPhy BSR method are colored in red.
+The cladogram was rooted at midpoint.
 In B, C, G, and H, amino acids are colored according to their properties following the RasMol amino acid color scheme.
 The two-sided arrows indicate sites located in the RhoGAP domain.
-In D and I, the helices are shown as ribbons and numbered according to their location in the amino acid sequence of LbGAP (D) or VcVLP2 (I).
-Positively selected sites are displayed as red-colored spheres and numbered according to the LbGAP (D) or VcVLP2 (I) sequence.
-Negatively selected sites are displayed as spheres and colored in blue.
-Protruding LbGAP Arg74 (D) and VcVLP2 Arg156 (I) are shown as sticks and colored in yellow.
+In D and I, the helices are shown as ribbons and numbered according to their location in the amino acid sequence of LbmGAP (D) or VcVLP2 (I).
+Sites under positive selection are displayed as red-colored spheres and numbered according to the LbmGAP (D) or VcVLP2 (I) sequence.
+Sites under negative selection are displayed as spheres and colored in blue.
+Protruding LbmGAP Arg74 (D) and VcVLP2 Arg156 (I) are shown as sticks and colored in yellow.
 GDP.AlF3 is shown as ball-and-sticks models and colored in magenta.
 In E and J, Most accessible amino acids come on the outermost ring of the spiral whereas the buried amino acids are occurring in the innermost ring.
 Radius of the circles corresponds to the relative solvent accessibility.
-Red and blue colors are used for positively- and negatively selected amino acids respectively.
+Red and blue colors are used for amino acids under positive and negative selection respectively.
 All other amino acids are in grey.